 Finally, we apply the $\Delta$ operator to \eqref{eq:syn2_idevddot}:

 where:

 As $p_{\rm m}$ is considered a constant input:

 Note $p_{\rm e}$ is an algebraic variable of the machine model.
-Finding the desired form formulated in \eqref{eq:step4_vddot} needs expressing $p_{\rm e}$ as a function of the current and terminal voltage.
-To do so, note \eqref{eq:pe_syn2} can be equivalently rewritten as (see Appendix C):
+To find the desired form formulated in \eqref{eq:step4_vddot}, we need to express $p_{\rm e}$ as a function of the current and terminal voltage.
+To do so, note \eqref{eq:pe_syn2} can be equivalently rewritten as (see Addendum):

 Replacing in \eqref{eq:syn2_deddot_0} and using the previous result in \eqref{eq:syn2_idev} for $\Delta\videv$: